-Let’s take a look at what causes bags under eyes in men, and what you can do to make them a thing of the past!
+Let’s take a look at what causes bags under eyes in men and what you can do to make them a thing of the past.

 What are eye bags in men?

-Under eye bags are characterized by slight swelling and puffiness beneath the eyes.
-So, what’s the culprit?
-The tissues and muscles around your eyes can naturally weaken over time, making eye bags more common as you age.
 And as you get older, the fat that supports your under eyes may migrate and sag, making bags look puffier.
 On top of this, fluids can build up under your eye area at any age.

-What causes bags under eyes in men?
+What causes bags under the eyes in men (and everyone)?

-- Sleep (or lack thereof): When you wake up, you may find that fluids have settled in the tissue under your eyes.
+• Sleep (or lack thereof): When you wake up, you may find that fluids have settled in the tissue under your eyes.

-- Genetics: Under eye bags can run in the family.
+• Genetics: Under eye bags can run in the family.

-- Bloating: Fluids can build up in your body after eating salty foods or drinking alcohol.
+• Bloating: Fluids can build up in your body after eating salty foods or drinking alcohol.

-- Allergies: They can contribute to swelling around the nasal and under eye area.
+• Allergies: They can contribute to swelling around the nasal and under eye area.

-- Alcohol: Drinking can contribute to both bloating and dehydration, exacerbating eye bags.
+• Alcohol: Drinking can contribute to both bloating and dehydration, exacerbating eye bags.

-- Aging: Skin naturally sags as we age (under the eyes and everywhere else).
+• Aging: Skin naturally sags as we age (under the eyes and everywhere else).

 Lifestyle factors can definitely play a role in under-eye bags.
 But, most of the time, they’re linked to that last point: the skin’s natural aging process.

-To lessen the appearance of puffy eyes, there are some easy changes you can make to your day-to-day habits.
-In combination with other small lifestyle changes. under-eye skincare is key in helping you look more rested and refreshed.
-Here are some steps all men can take to help reduce the appearance of under eye bags:
+So, how can men lessen the look of bags under their eyes?
+Together with minor lifestyle changes, under-eye skincare is key in helping you look more rested and refreshed.
+Here are some steps you can take to help reduce the appearance of under-eye bags:

 1. Change your sleep habits

-2. Get enough fluids
+3. Get enough fluids

-Dehydration can contribute to the appearance of under-eye bags, as your body tries to retain fluid where it can.
+Dehydration can contribute to the appearance of under-eye bags, as your body tries to retain fluid wherever it can.
 How much water you should be drinking varies depending on your sex, age, and activity level.
 But, a good rule of thumb is to remember the 8×8 rule, which is at least eight 8-ounce glasses a day.

 4. Cut back on salty foods